-Claim Charts
+22 Claim Charts

-71. I have reviewed the Complaint supported by this Declaration, along with the Claim Charts showing infringement by Micron of Shrowty '259 (Exhibit B) and Cwynar '807 (Exhibit E).
-For the reasons set forth below, I agree that the Claim Charts establish use of at least one of the methods recited by the respective claims of Shrowty '259 and Cwynar '807.
+56. I have reviewed the Complaint supported by this Declaration, along with the Claim Chart (Exhibit B) showing infringement of Shrowty '259 by AMD For the reasons set forth below, I agree that this Claim Chart establishes use of at least one of the methods recited by the claims of Shrowty '259.

-72. I have used design tools from different vendors in my career.
+27 28 57.
+I have used design tools from different vendors in my career.
 As a consultant, I use the tools to review schematics and layouts.
-Based on the requirements for the latest process technology nodes, and the yield requirements for these technologies, the latest fill tools are used by designers use timing-aware fill routines with minimum fill dimensions to meet timing as well as yield requirements simultaneously.
-As I have done as a consultant, I can review either layouts post-fill or reverse engineering ("RE") of semiconductor die to confirm that these tools have been used to construct the layout or the die.
+Based on the 1 requirements for the latest process technology nodes, and the yield requirements for 2 these technologies, the latest fill tools are used by designers use timing-aware fill 3 routines to meet timing as well as yield requirements simultaneously.
+As I have 4 done as a consultant, I can review either layouts post-fill or reverse engineering 5 ("RE") of semiconductor die to confirm that these tools have been used to construct 6 the layout or the die.
+7

-73. From the RE of an integrated circuit, it can be seen that timing-aware fill routines that utilize minimum fill dimensions have been used in the layout for simultaneous optimization of the fill and timing requirements.
-The RE shows that the critical nets have been prioritized with regards to the placement, size, and orientation of fill for a given metal layer, in order to prevent, as much as possible, critical timing signal paths from degrading performance.
-This is obvious by inspection to one of skill in the art, such as myself, who can immediately see by eye that this was performed.
+58. From the RE of an integrated circuit, it can be seen that timing-aware 8 fill routines have been used in the layout simultaneous optimization of the fill and 9 timing requirements.
+The RE shows that the critical nets have been prioritized with 10 regards to the placement of fill for a given metal layer, in order to prevent, as much 11 as possible, critical timing signal paths from degrading performance.
+This is 12 obvious by inspection to one of skill in the art, such as myself, who can immediately 13 see by eye that this was performed.
+14

-74. In particular, based on my experience, information that a company is using a design tool suite-such as the Cadence Virtuoso and Innovus layout tools produced by Cadence Design Systems, and those produced by Synopsys or Siemens (formerly MentorGraphics)-indicates to me whether, from the layout of the produced devices and/or a detailed functional block diagram of the circuit in conjunction with the performance characteristics of that integrated circuit, that timing-aware dummy fill routines were used as recited in Shrowty '259 and that dummy fill with a minimum dimension (which would have been selected based on the deposition bias of the dielectric layer to be placed on top) were used as recited in Cwynar '807.
+In particular, based on my experience, information that a company is 59.
+15 using a design tool suite-such as the Cadence Virtuoso and Innovus layout tools 16 produced by Cadence Design Systems, and those produced by Synopsys or Siemens 17 (formerly MentorGraphics)-indicates to me whether, from the layout of the 18 produced devices and/or a detailed functional block diagram of the circuit in 19 conjunction with the performance characteristics of that integrated circuit, that 20 timing-aware dummy fill routines were used as recited in Shrowty '259.

-75. In particular, these layouts indicate visually, based on my experience in semiconductor layout and design, that dummy metal is laid out relative to clock nets as set forth in Shrowty '259, such that dummy regions are prioritized so that dummy fill is inserted last in dummy regions located adjacent to clock nets.
+60. In particular, these layouts indicate visually, based on my experience in semiconductor layout and design, that dummy metal is laid out relative to clock nets as set forth in Shrowty '259, such that dummy regions are prioritized so that dummy fill is inserted last in dummy regions located adjacent to clock nets.
 As explained in greater detail above, it is always necessary to identify the locations where dummy fill may be inserted before the fill is inserted.
-Likewise, these layouts also indicate visually that dummy metal is laid out until the desired interconnect density for a particular region is reached as set forth in Cwynar '807, such that each piece of dummy fill has a minimum lateral dimension based on the deposition bias of the dielectric layer deposited over the interconnect in order to facilitate planarization and uniformity during manufacturing.

-76. Even when the circuit layout is not available, the performance characteristics of modern integrated circuits, in combination with a detailed functional block diagram, allow me to determine whether timing-aware fill routines and/or minimum fill dimensions were used.
-That is because timing-aware fill tools are widely used, and modern timing requirements and processing steps would be impractical (if not impossible) to meet without the use of such automated tools and variable-sized dummy fill with minimum fill dimensions.
-In addition, modern integrated circuit processes, with lower technology nodes, are needed to implement these complicated, highly integrated SOCs, even when seen from a block diagram perspective, and based on my experience, timing-aware fill is a required step in order to achieve commercially viable yields, as is choosing minimum lateral fill dimensions based on the deposition bias of the dielectric layer deposited on top of the interconnect to avoid CMP defects.
+61. Even when the circuit layout is not available, the performance characteristics of modern integrated circuits, in combination with a detailed functional block diagram, allow me to determine whether timing-aware fill routines were used.
+That is because timing-aware fill tools are widely used, and modern timing requirements and processing steps would be impractical (if not impossible) to meet without the use of such automated tools.
+In addition, modern integrated circuit processes, with lower technology nodes, are needed to implement these complicated, highly integrated SOCs, even when seen from a block diagram perspective, and based on my experience, timing-aware fill is a required step in order to achieve commercially viable yields.
 Thus, in my experience, it can be assumed with a high level of confidence that such tools are used to place fill in every complicated integrated circuit.